syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping at a particular position

-Dropping at a particular position can be canceled by handling the `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
-Refer to the following code sample to cancel dropping at a particular position.
+Dropping at a particular position can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}